 Abu Dhabi's IPIC drops lawsuit against Goldman Sachs over 1MDB scandal

-Oct 21 (Reuters) - Abu Dhabi's International Petroleum Investment Co (IPIC) dropped a lawsuit against Goldman Sachs Group Inc GS.N to recover losses suffered from the U.S. investment bank's dealings with Malaysian state fund 1MDB, a court filing showed on Tuesday.
+Oct 21 (Reuters) - Abu Dhabi's International Petroleum Investment Co (IPIC) said on Wednesday that it was dropping a lawsuit against Goldman Sachs Group Inc GS.N to recover losses suffered from the U.S. investment bank's dealings with Malaysian state fund 1MDB.

 The lawsuit had alleged that Goldman conspired with unidentified people from Malaysia to bribe its two former executives - former IPIC managing director Khadem Abdulla al-Qubaisi and Mohamed Ahmed Badawy al-Husseiny, former CEO of Aabar, an IPIC unit - to further their business at its expense.